Back to Living Real Change

 The nurse then checked Bell’s pulse (83), oxygen level (96) and temperature (97.6 degrees Fahrenheit).
 Dr. Harrigan addressed Bell’s high blood pressure, which was 146/90 (120/80 or below is ideal).

-“Studies have shown that when the blood pressure stays in the ideal range, your risk for cardiovascular disease is significantly less,” said Dr. Harrigan.
+“Studies have shown that when the blood pressure stays in the ideal range, your risk for cardiovascular disease is significantly less,” Dr. Harrigan said.

 His cholesterol was 301, which is also high.
 A number above 240 raises the risk of heart disease.
 Bell also had a prostate-specific antigen (PSA) blood test, which screens for prostate cancer.
 His number was .87.
-A number below 4.0 is generally considered normal, but the most important factor Dr. Harrigan considers is whether or not the level fluctuates.
+A number below 4.0 is generally considered normal, but Dr. Harrigan's most important factor is whether the level fluctuates.
 This is why it is important for men to have regular conversations with their doctor about prostate health.

-After these numbers were measured, Bell had an electrocardiogram (EKG), which checks the electrical activity of the heart.
+After these numbers were measured, Bell had an electrocardiogram (EKG), which checks the heart's electrical activity.
 An EKG is especially important when heart disease risk factors are present, such as family history or high cholesterol.
 Fortunately for Bell, his EKG reading was normal, meaning he had a regular heartbeat.

 The importance of regular physicals

 Because of Bell’s family history, Dr. Harrigan recommended Bell get a yearly physical to keep an eye on his cardiovascular health.
-“The best type of detection for anything at all is early detection, whether it is cardiovascular disease or certain types of cancers,” said Dr. Harrigan.
+“The best type of detection for anything at all is early detection, whether it is cardiovascular disease or certain types of cancers,” Dr. Harrigan said.

-“For guys in their 40s like me who haven’t been for a physical in four or five years…you’ve got to take these steps seriously,” says Bell.
+“For guys in their 40s like me who haven’t been for a physical in four or five years…you’ve got to take these steps seriously,” Bell said.

 Dr. Harrigan practices at Piedmont Physicians Buckhead, located at 35 Collier Road Northwest, Suite 500, Atlanta, GA 30309.
 Schedule an appointment with Dr. Harrigan or one of our other primary care providers.
 Save time, book online.